 Download the University Honors brochure to learn more.

-A Global History of World War II is an University Honors seminar with a study tour to the United Kingdom and France!
+A Global History of World War II is an University Honors seminar with a study tour to the United Kingdom and France in 15FS!

 Its Content: This course examines the Second World War in its global contexts.
 It emphasizes the comprehensive impact of warfare not only on the battlefield, but also on the intellectual, cultural, and political life of belligerent states, above all Germany, the Soviet Union, Japan, and the United States.
 It attends to everyday life during the war, to the experience of women and children, and to the “barbarization of warfare” that led to the enslavement, murder, and genocide of millions of noncombatants.
 It addresses, finally, developments that portended the division of Europe and the world after 1945.